 This document contains the commitments of the buyer about VAT exemption and is sent to the sales office.
 This document can be signed at the sales stage.

-If you are considering buying a property in Turkey, please contact us to learn how you could benefit from VAT exemption.
+If you are considering buying a property in Turkey, please contact us to learn how you could benefit from a VAT exemption.